 The problem you are facing is which indexes to create.
 Creating all possible indexes is not a viable solution because an index takes up space on the disk, and may reduce the performance of INSERT, UPDATE, or DELETE commands… On the other hand, creating no index is not satisfactory either.
 As often, you end up with the storage vs. performance dilemma.

-For the loafers SQL Server does some of the work for you.
+SQL Server does some of the work for you.
 For each query, SQL Server calculates an execution plan (list of steps to execute the query).
-During this calculation SQL Server stores the list of indexes that could have been used if they existed.
-To know the list of indexes to create one can simply ask SQL Server this list.
+During this computation, SQL Server stores the list of indexes that could have been used if they existed.
+To know the list of indexes to create one can simply ask SQL Server for this list.

 SELECT 'CREATE INDEX [missing_index] ON ' + mid.statement + '(' + ISNULL(mid.equality_columns, '') + CASE WHEN mid.equality_columns IS NOT NULL AND mid.inequality_columns IS NOT NULL THEN ', ' ELSE '' END + ISNULL(mid.inequality_columns, '') + ')' + ISNULL(' INCLUDE (' + mid.included_columns + ')', '') AS create_index_statement, migs.*, mid.database_id, mid.[object_id] FROM sys.dm_db_missing_index_groups mig INNER JOIN sys.dm_db_missing_index_group_stats migs ON migs.group_handle = mig.index_group_handle INNER JOIN sys.dm_db_missing_index_details mid ON mig.index_handle = mid.index_handle